So you want to learn the violin.

 We’ll begin by taking a closer look at the challenges of learning to play the violin when you are older.
 Then we’ll examine some of the advantages you enjoy when you learn to play this wonderful instrument.

-What Are The Challenges Of Learning To Play The Violin As An Adult?
+Challenges Of Learning To Play The Violin As An Adult

 The biggest challenge is a trait almost all of us share: our remarkable ability to make excuses.
 Life gets in the way, so that’s understandable, but it is something you will have to overcome if you ever hope to dedicate sufficient time to practicing on your beginner’s violin.